 Nevertheless, it can extend the sharp zone within a scene, including macro scenes, but it also changes the framing slightly and reduces the size of the image from 16Mp to 8Mp.
 It’s also worth pointing out that the stacked composite is a jpeg, there no raw files produced in Focus Stacking mode.

-The multi-zone metering system coped well with most of the situations I threw at it and there were only a few occasions when I needed to use the exposure compensation control, with no major surprises.
+The multi-zone metering system also coped well with most of the situations I threw at it.
+In fact, there were only a few occasions when I needed to use the exposure compensation control, with no major surprises.

 The camera also generally delivers good results in the default settings.
 As usual with Panasonic cameras, I found that switching to the Daylight white balance setting produces warmer results in natural lighting conditions.
 In many instances this is preferable, but there were a few occasions when I shot under an overcast sky and the images look a bit too warm.